cenkalti/dalga/README.md

 specified intervals.
 In this example the routing key may be "rss" so you point your workers to consume messages from "rss" queue and the body of the message may be the serialized representation of the feed.

+I think it is a big improvement from polling on database.

 Currently the messages are fetched from the database one-by-one but it can be changed to fetch in chunks to reduce query load on the database in future.